 Participant feedback has been universally favourable, with generally ‘excellent’ scores for content, instructor, presentation and value of material:

 "I wish I attended this course 8 years back, my career would have been different and better.
-I strongly recommend this course for all technical people at an early stage of their career to understand things from the other side of the table." - Senior Reservoir Geologist at ADCO
+I strongly recommend this course for all technical people at an early stage of their career to understand things from the other side of the table." - Sr. Reservoir Geologist at ADCO

 "Everything was clear and concise, very interesting and valuable course." - Engineer at OMV